All Books

 Key Takeaways

-• Start your day with a completed task to build momentum.
+• Start your day by making your bed to build momentum and discipline.

-• Find a team to help you navigate life's challenges.
+• Recognize that you need a team to help you navigate life's challenges.

 Who Should Read

-Individuals seeking simple, actionable steps to build daily discipline.
+Individuals seeking to build discipline and transform their daily habits.

 #3